codervivek5/VigyBag/README.md

 Congratulations🎉, you have made a PR to the VigyBag.
 Wait for your submission to be accepted and your PR to be merged by a maintainer.

-## 🦄 Django Project Setup: For Backend Developers
+## Node.js Project Setup: For Backend Developers

 **1.** Navigate to the project directory Backend Code.